ztjhz/t5-jax/README.md

 [HuggingFace T5 Layer Norm](https://github.com/huggingface/transformers/blob/v4.29.1/src/transformers/models/t5/modeling_flax_t5.py#L71) does not subtract the mean ($\mu$) and does not have a bias ($\beta$).
 They utilise [Root Mean Square Layer Normalization](https://arxiv.org/abs/1910.07467).

-> The T5 paper did not mention the omission of mean subtraction.
+> The T5 paper did not mention that they used Root Mean Square Layer Normalization

 Root mean Square Layer Normalization Formula: